tjmisko/tjmisko.github.io/_about/other-things-i-do.md

 ## Cooking

-I enjoy learning about the science of cooking and applying that in my kitchen.
+I enjoy learning about the science of cooking and applying it in my kitchen.
 I love cooking food with and for my friends and playing with different cuisines, flavors, and methods.

 ## Coffee

 I'm a bit of a coffee nerd.
 As in, a bag of freshly roasted beans on me at all times kind of nerd.
 My current setup is fully portable (hence the omnipresent beans): JX-Pro Manual Coffee Grinder from 1Zpresso and an Aeropress.
 Just add hot water!
 Check out [James Hoffman](https://www.youtube.com/@jameshoffmann/videos) for some of the my favorite coffee content on the internet.

+## Rollercoasters

+Well, I'm kind of a fake thoosie at this point, but my credit count is north of 100 and I have a [rankings spreadsheet](https://docs.google.com/spreadsheets/d/1DCDj14Vt9yC9ckRyAmXPKUrwRNkwWgCDpgSOGQznEsI/edit?usp=sharing), so I guess I still qualify.
+Top 3 are [El Toro](https://rcdb.com/3183.htm), [Maverick](https://rcdb.com/3570.htm), and [I-305](https://rcdb.com/4520.htm).
+Honorable mention goes to [Mean Streak](https://rcdb.com/16.htm).